nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-nasoq.md

 cmake -DMKL_ROOT_PATH=path/to/intel -DMETIS_ROOT_PATH=path/to//metis-5.1.0/build/Linux-x86_64/  -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
-After build is done the terminal interface can be launched by calling ```NASOQ-BIN``` with an input QP problem.
+After the build is done the terminal interface can be launched by calling ```NASOQ-BIN``` with an input QP problem.
 The list of switches, which can be seen by commanding ```NASOQ-BIN -h```.
 Some important options are shown below:
 ```bash
 -i : input SMP file
 -e : Requested accuracy ,e.g., -3
 -v : NASOQ variant, e.g., fixed or tuned
 ```
 For details of options please check [NASOQ document page](solver.md).
+And for details about SMP format, please check [SMP repository page](repository.md).